hieu12-12/Candidate-Search/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the **MIT License**.
+See the `LICENSE.md` file for details.

 ## Acknowledgments

-- GitHub API for providing the data
+- GitHub API for data access
 - React and Vite communities for excellent documentation
-- TailwindCSS for the styling utilities
+- Tailwind CSS for streamlined styling

 ## Contact

 GitHub: [Hieu Tran](https://github.com/hieu12-12)